Chapter 3701-30 Lead Screening and Assessment

 (1) Each lead hazard to be controlled;

-(2) The date by which the residential unit, child day-care facility, or school must pass a clearance examination demonstrating that each lead hazard has been sufficiently controlled.
-The date by which the residential unit, child day-care facility, or school must pass clearance shall be forty-five calendar days from receipt of the lead hazard control order; and
+(2) The date by which the residential unit, child care facility, or school must pass a clearance examination demonstrating that each lead hazard has been sufficiently controlled.
+The date by which the residential unit, child day-care facility, or school must pass clearance shall be ninety calendar days from receipt of the lead hazard control order or date the lead hazard control order is posted at the property; and

-(3) If the director determines that the health of the occupants of the residential unit, child day-care facility, or school, may be at risk during the lead hazard control work, the director may require that the occupants be removed from the residential unit, child day-care facility, or school until the residential unit, child day-care facility, or school passes a clearance examination.
+(3) If the director determines that the health of the occupants of the residential unit, child care facility, or school, may be at risk during the lead hazard control work, the director may require that the occupants be removed from the residential unit, child care facility, or school until the residential unit, child care facility, or school passes a clearance examination.

-(C) A property owner or manager subject to a lead hazard control order may request an extension of the date by which the clearance examination must be passed.
-The request shall be in writing, set forth the reasons for the extension request and describe the measures that will be implemented to protect the child from further lead poisoning until the clearance has been achieved.
+(C) The director may grant an extension to the date by which a clearance examination of the property subject to a lead hazard control order must be passed.
+The request shall be in writing, set forth the reasons for the extension request and describe the measures that have been implemented to protect the child from further lead poisoning.

 (D) The lead hazard control order shall be sent by certified mail return receipt requested or hand delivered to the owner and manager of the property that is the subject of the lead hazard control order.
 Any order that is returned undelivered will be re-sent by regular mail and after three calendar days will be assumed to be delivered.
 Any order that is returned undelivered for a second time shall be posted at the property that is the subject of the lead hazard control order.